 If your cat has other symptoms on top of their snoring, it’s the most obvious sign that something is wrong.

 Dr. Ellen Marcinkiewicz (MRCVS) of Pet Food Sherpa states that some common symptoms include sneezing, coughing, discharges from the eye or nose, a swollen face, or behavioural or appetite changes.
+Sometimes, their tails may also move rapidly while they’re asleep as a sign of discomfort.

 Reasons For Abnormal Cat Snoring